-I sew a flat and straight “band” of canvas, about 20cm (6″) wide, all the way around the roof edge.
-This fabric is deliberately NOT curved to match the roof, it is instead straight to match the walls, and it hangs from the bottom of the roof, down the walls, and fully covers-over the wall->roof joint making is really wind/rain/sleet/bug/insect proof.
+I sew a flat and straight “band” of the canvas, about 20cm (6″) wide, all the way around the roof edge.
+This fabric is deliberately NOT curved to match the roof, it is instead straight to match the walls, and it hangs from the bottom of the roof, down the walls, and fully covers over the wall of the yurt ->roof joint making is really wind/rain/sleet/bug/insect proof.

 You’ll need a “tension” cord/band (or two) to go right round the top, and optionally the middle, of the wall.

 It’s important that you put this in place before you put the roof supports on.
-Some people use a band of canvas that is a few inches wide, I use a 3mm venetian blind cord round the top and middle of the wall (a thicker slat might not need two tensioners).
+Some people use a band of canvas that is a few inches wide, I use a 3mm Venetian blind cord around the top and middle of the wall (a thicker slat might not need two tensioners).

 If the wind is strong, the wall canvas can act like a sail, and blow your tent away, so leave the canvas until you have the weight of the roof timber/s to hold it down.

-Get a tarp, or large black-plastic dropsheet for your floor, you won’t regret it.
-Cut a circle about 3/4-1′ (~200-300mm) larger all round than your tent, and fold the sides up inside your tent to prevent water getting into the tent.
+Get a tarp or large black-plastic drop sheet for your floor, you won’t regret it.
+Cut a circle about 3/4-1′ (~200-300mm) larger all around than your yurt, and fold the sides up inside your tent to prevent water from getting into the tent.